catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 How do I find my project ID or name?
 ====================================

-There are a number of ways to find your project ID & name.
+There are a number of ways to find your project ID and name.

 Using the Dashboard
 -------------------
 The project ID and name can be found in the ``User Credentials`` popup.
 This can be accessed by clicking on `+View Credentials`_ in the `API Access` tab on the main

 .. _+View Credentials: https://dashboard.cloud.catalyst.net.nz/project/access_and_security/api_access/view_credentials/
 .. _Access & Security: https://dashboard.cloud.catalyst.net.nz/project/access_and_security/